-- Students must have ability to initiate the task/idea .they should not be mere imitators. - They must learn to think. - Students working in PCL must be responsible for their own learning. - Students must quickly learn how to manage their own learning, Instead of passively receiving instruction. - Students in PCL are actively constructing their knowledge and understanding of the situation in groups. - Students in PCL are expected to work in groups. - They have to develop interpersonal and group process skills, such as effective listening or coping creatively with conflicts.
+- 8. Students must have ability to initiate the task/idea they should not be mere imitators. - 9.
+They must learn to think. - 10.
+Students working in PCL must be responsible for their own learning. - 11.
+Students must quickly learn how to manage their own learning, Instead of passively receiving instruction. - 12.
+Students in PCL are actively constructing their knowledge and understanding of the situation in groups. - 13.
+Students in PCL are expected to work in groups. - 14.
+They must develop interpersonal and group process skills, such as effective listening or coping creatively with conflicts.

 Core Technology domains identified for E&TC Engg are as below.
-However this list can be extended as per the need of project and multidisciplinary approach
+However, this list can be extended as per the need of project and multidisciplinary approach

-- 1) VLSI Design
+- 6) VLSI Design

-- 2) Embedded Systems
+- 7) Embedded Systems

-- 3) Signal Processing
+- 8) Signal Processing

-- 4) Communication
+- 9) Communication

-- 5) Machine learning
+- 10) Machine learning